Medical Office Phone Systems

 Small Medical Office Communications Challenges

-- Communications problems: Communications issues are the single biggest contributor to healthcare customer service complaints, accounting for 53 percent of complaints.
-Issues such as being unable to reach a representative for help, having trouble scheduling an appointment, or receiving incorrect information generate some of the most negative online reviews.
+- Trouble getting through: Issues such as being unable to reach a representative for help, having trouble scheduling an appointment, or receiving incorrect information generate some of the most negative online reviews.

-- Rude staff: Rudeness from staff members is the third largest factor triggering healthcare customer complaints.
-Often, perceived rudeness can stem from poor communications workflows that leave staff members trying to handle too many tasks at once, which in turn contributes to long wait times.
-A University of South Florida College of Nursing study found that long wait times often reflect staff members trying to juggle multiple tasks at once, such as answering phones, answering questions from patients in waiting rooms, collecting insurance information, and checking patients in.
+- Overworked staff: Poor communications workflows can leave staff members trying to handle too many tasks at once, such as answering phones, answering questions from patients in waiting rooms, collecting insurance information, and checking patients in.
 Trying to manage all these tasks at once can stress staff out, creating tensions with customers.

-- Billing problems: Billing problems are the fourth most common cause of healthcare customer complaints, and typically stem from poor communication.
-Eight in ten medical bills contain errors, according to Medical Billing Advocates of America.
-Often these errors are masked from patients because an itemized breakdown of costs is not presented.
+- Billing problems: Eight in ten medical bills contain errors, according to Medical Billing Advocates of America.
+Often these errors are hidden from patients since an itemized breakdown of costs is not presented.
 Even when bills are accurate, customers may complain because no one explained to them how much their procedure would cost.
-Many Americans who are new to healthcare under the Affordable Care Act are unfamiliar with basic health insurance terminology, and only encounter terms such as “deductible” and “copay” the first time they receive their bill.
-Consumers’ top billing complaint is that no one explained to them how much their medical procedure would cost, according to McKesson director of operations Beth Prince.

 Requirements for a Small Medical Office Phone System

-While a comprehensive solution to these challenges needs to be multi-faceted, addressing issues such as workflow organization and standard operating procedures, a key component to resolving these items is an adequate phone system.
+With so many potential problems that can hurt your business, you need a comprehensive solution to these challenges, addressing issues such as workflow organization and standard operating procedures.
+A key component to resolving these items is an efficient phone system.
 When selecting the best phone system for small medical office needs, look for a number of key features that can help improve your customer communications:

 - Automated self-support options: A majority of customer service issues can be handled through self-support options.
 Using a phone system that includes automated interactive voice response (IVR) support and integrates with other self-support channels such as chatbots can significantly reduce customer wait time, as well as reducing the workload on your staff.
 Allowing customers more self-service options also lowers the frequency of complaints about staff handling of support issues.